martintrojer/martintrojer.github.com/content/post/2013-07-17-non-tailrecursive-functions-in-coreasync.md

 [Some more Go tutorials converted to core.async](https://github.com/martintrojer/go-tutorials-core-async/)

-A final word of advice, when converting Go examples to core.async remember no to do `Thread/sleep` in your go blocks!
-In go, the sleep function is integrated in the go routine scheduling, this is not the case in core.async.
-See [here]({{< ref "2013-07-07-coreasync-and-blocking-io.md" >}}) for a deeper explanation why.
+A final word of advice: when converting Go examples to core.async, remember not to do `Thread/sleep` in your go blocks!
+In Go, the sleep function is integrated into the go routine scheduling; this is not the case in core.async.
+See [here]({{< ref "2013-07-07-coreasync-and-blocking-io.md" >}}) for a deeper explanation of why.